 Display – 15.6″ WLED HD (1366×768 – 16:9 WXGA TFT) – Screens are our visual interface with the device.
 Needless to say, in a graphic profession such as that of an Architect, a great screen can make a world of difference.
 Clear lines, superior colours, dark black, bright contrast and adequate luminosity are required, for better accuracy and longer hours of continuous working.
 Most of these variants offer HD resolution (1366 x 768 pixels) that would be adequate for most functions, at the usual eye-distance.
 LED screens offer better colour and blacks, with lesser energy usage and crisper lines.

-Operating System – Windows 764-bit – Going by the arguable market leader here.
+Operating System – Windows 7 64-bit – Going by the arguable market leader here.
 Windows 7 has shown good adaptability, resilience, ease of use and reliability.
 Available in Win 7 Basic, Home Premium and Professional in both 32 & 64 bit, either version is suitable.
-Premium and Professional has the visually appealing Aero module and better networking capabilities, but standalone laptop users may choose the cheaper Windows 7 Home Basic.
+Premium and Professional have the visually appealing Aero module and better networking capabilities, but standalone laptop users may choose the cheaper Windows 7 Home Basic.
 All modern laptops with RAM in excess of 4GB come with 64-bit CPUs as standard.
 The 64-bit version of Windows handles large amounts of random access memory (RAM) more effectively than a 32-bit system.
-Beware, some software (like AutoCAD) are specific to 32 Bit and will not run in 64-bit operating systems.
+Beware, some software (like AutoCAD) is specific to 32 Bit and will not run in 64-bit operating systems.
 Be careful to choose the appropriate software.

-The companies identified – Dell, HP, Samsung, Lenovo, Sony and Acer – provide a wide array of suitable models, have exceptional market penetration, offer a good network of sale and service partners, and above all – give an assurance of quality that is required, for such a purchase, that is expected to last 2-5 years (in outside countries, such peripherals are upgraded every 2-3 years, but in India, we cling to such devices for a few years more).
-The Apple Macbook Pro would probably beat all the other products mentioned here in the comparison, with its exceptional aesthetic appeal, brand appeal, power, superior operating system and graphical display, but as it is available in only a higher end Intel i7 processor range, I chose to disclude the same, for better parity.
+The companies identified – Dell, HP, Samsung, Lenovo, Sony and Acer – provide a wide array of suitable models, have exceptional market penetration, offer a good network of sales and service partners, and above all – give an assurance of quality that is required, for such a purchase, that is expected to last 2-5 years (in outside countries, such peripherals are upgraded every 2-3 years, but in India, we cling to such devices for a few years more).
+The Apple Macbook Pro would probably beat all the other products mentioned here in the comparison, with its exceptional aesthetic appeal, brand appeal, power, superior operating system and graphical display, but as it is available in only a higher-end Intel i7 processor range, I chose to disclude the same, for better parity.

 All these models are basically at par, and an Architect can choose either.